bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:10:43

-That this is even, like the other, the `Whirlpool`, I can sort of at least understand why it's seen as some, I mean, I don't agree with the rest of the course.
+That this is even, like the other, the `Whirlpool`, I can sort of at least understand why it's seen as some, I mean, I don't agree with the rest of course.

 Sjors Provoost: 00:10:52